Gooxey/dotfiles/README.md

 ### About the `host`, `desktop_environment` and `rice` fields

-1. The install script will override these fields, even if they are not set.
+1. The rebuild / master script will override these fields, even if they are not set.
 2. All valid options for these fields are displayed in the install script.

 ### Table